samgrassi01/Layered-Matrix-Cipher/README.md

 The cipher I implement in this repository implements a couple improvements to the Efficient Integer Vector Homomorphic Encryption scheme, specifically with respect to the original ciphers suseptability to known plaintext attacks.

+Homomorphic encryption (HE) is an incredibly important, newer form of encryption that I hope will become ubiquitous in the world.
+HE's applications range from health care to safe AI.
+Expand on this point furthur.